 Black Mirror is one of the most inventive and fascinating anthology series about technology and human nature.
 The series comments on rapidly advancing technology and how it could affect people’s lives sometimes in a bad way and other times in a good way (but mostly bad).
 The sci-fi series has created some of the most memorable sci-fi content for all the fans out there with every season they bring out something new and force the audience to think about how this could affect them.
-Black Mirror premiered its fifth season almost three years ago in 2019 and since then the series has been on a hiatus until now, the sci-fi series is getting a new season which is currently under development meaning it’s not coming any time soon.
-So, while you wait for the series to come out here are some brilliant shows like Black Mirror you could watch while waiting for Season 6.
+Black Mirror recently concluded its sixth season after a break of nearly four years.
+So, while you wait for the next season to come out here are some more shows you could watch while waiting.

 Tales From the Loop (Prime Video)

 Synopsis: Inspired by the wondrous paintings of Simon Stålenhag, Tales from the Loop explores the mind-bending adventures of the people who live above the Loop, a machine built to unlock and explore the mysteries of the universe – making things previously relegated to science fiction, possible.

 Room 104 (Max)

 Synopsis: Tap your inner voyeur and prepare to see something totally unexpected in this electrifying HBO anthology series–created by Jay and Mark Duplass (‘Animals.,’ ‘Togetherness’)–that peeks inside a room at an average American corporate motel, exploring the stories of the characters who pass through it on any given night.